dieharders/ai-text-server/README.md

 - ✅ Provide easy to setup desktop installers
 - ✅ Embeddings: Create vector embeddings from a text or document files
 - ✅ Search: Using a vector database and Llama Index to make semantic or similarity queries
+- ✅ Advanced Settings: Fine tune how the model is loaded
 - ❌ Threads: Save/Retrieve chat message history

 ## Features (upcoming)